Article

 How do I start freelancing?

 There are many approaches to starting freelancing.
-Some people choose to do it on the side first while still working a full-time job, and then they slowly transition to full-time freelancing and leave their traditional job as they gain clients.
+Some people choose to do it as a side hustle first while still working a full-time job, and then they slowly transition to full-time freelancing and leave their traditional job as they gain clients.

 Getting started and established generally requires creating a website where you describe your services and skills and setting up social media accounts on sites like LinkedIn to connect with businesses and clients.
 Signing up for an account on Upwork is also an excellent way to attract clients.